-It is important to provide a real time method for beam tuning and diagnostics. this it is best to use nearly non-invasive techniques with a response time on the order of seconds or less.
-While information for setting transport line optics we have found obtained. beam profile measurements in the linac to be very useful.
+It is important to provide a real time method for beam tuning and diagnostics.
+For this it is best to use nearly non-invasive techniques with a response time on the order of seconds or less.
+While information for setting transport line optics can be obtained. we have found beam profile measurements in the linac to be very useful.
 This is especially true when using recirculation techniques and more than one beam exists in the accelerator.
-Displaying that data in a form useful physical for comparisons with apertures, or comparisons with beam simulation output is also important.
+Displaying that data in a form useful for physical comparisons with apertures, or comparisons with beam simulation output is also important.